zkFold/smart-wallet-api/README.md

-# zkFold Smart Contract Wallet API
+# zkFold Smart Wallet API

 This package provides a Smart Wallet API to manage both mnemonic-based and Google OAuth-based wallets.